FVQA: Fact-based Visual Question Answering: Related Work

 \subsection{Knowledge-bases and VQA}

 Answering general questions posed by humans about images inevitably requires reference to information not contained in the image itself.
-To an extent this information may be provided by an existing training set such as ImageNet~\cite{deng2009imagenet}, or MS COCO~\cite{lin2014microsoft} as class labels or image captions.
-There are a number of forms of such auxilliary information, including, for instance, question/answer pairs which refer to objects that are not depicted (\eg, which reference people waiting for a train, when the train is not visible inn the image) and provide external knowledge that cannot be derived directly from the image (\eg, the person depicted is Mona Lisa).
+To an extent this information may be provided by an existing training set such as ImageNet~\cite{deng2009imagenet}, or Microsoft COCO~\cite{lin2014microsoft} as class labels or image captions.
+There are a number of forms of such auxiliary information, including, for instance, question/answer pairs which refer to objects that are not depicted (\eg, which reference people waiting for a train, when the train is not visible in the image) and provide external knowledge that cannot be derived directly from the image (\eg, the person depicted is Mona Lisa).

 Large-scale {\em structured} Knowledge Bases (KBs)~\cite{auer2007dbpedia,banko2007open,bollacker2008freebase,carlson2010toward,chen2013neil,mahdisoltani2014yago3,vrandevcic2014wikidata} in contrast, offer an explicit, and typically larger-scale, representation of such external information.
-In structured KBs, knowledge is typically represented by a large number of triples of the form \texttt{(arg1,rel,arg2)}, where \texttt{arg1} and \texttt{arg2} denote two concepts in the KB and \texttt{rel} is a predicate representing the relationship between them.
+In structured KBs, knowledge is typically represented by a large number of triples of the form \texttt{(arg1,rel,arg2)}, which we refer to as {\bf Facts} in this paper. \texttt{arg1} and \texttt{arg2} denote two {\bf Concepts} in the KB, each describing a concrete or abstract entity with specific characteristics. \texttt{rel} represents a specific {\bf Relationship} between them.
 A collection of such triples form a large interlinked graph.
 Such triples are often described according to a Resource Description Framework~\cite{rdf2014resource} (RDF) specification, and housed in a relational database management system (RDBMS), or triple-store, which allows queries over the data.
 The information in KBs can be accessed efficiently using a query language.
 In this work we use SPARQL Protocol~\cite{prud2008sparql} to query the OpenLink Virtuoso~\cite{erling2012virtuoso} RDBMS.